docker/compose/docs/reference/build.md

 Options:
 --no-cache  Do not use cache when building the image.
+--pull      Always attempt to pull a newer version of the image.
 ```

 Services are built once and then tagged as `project_service`, e.g.,